2025–26 FC Karpaty Lviv season

-The 2025–26 season is 29th season in the top Ukrainian football league for FC Karpaty Lviv overall and their second since reorganization in 2021.
-Karpaty will participate in Premier League and Ukrainian Cup.
+The 2025–26 season was 29th season in the top Ukrainian football league for FC Karpaty Lviv overall and their second since reorganization in 2021.
+Karpaty participated in Premier League and Ukrainian Cup.

 Season events

 On 24 June Karpaty gathered at club's base in Bartativ for the first pre-season training camp, which continued until 5 July.

 On 7 July Karpaty departed for two-week training camp in Austria.
 Five friendly fixtures were planned, but match against Hertha Berlin on 18 July was cancelled due to excessive number of injuries in German team.

+On 31 December Karpaty terminated cooperation with head coach Vladyslav Lupashko by mutual agreement, mainly due to mediocre performance during first half of the season.
+About a week later he was replaced by former Murcia manager Fran Fernández.